alanng10/class-lang/Docue/Article/Word/a.md

 Word "space" has meaning that is whitespace.

+Word "print" has meaning that is has char style.

 Word "stack" has meaning that is put on top of.

 Word "queue" has meaning that is put at after back.